(Photo: NOAA Fisheries/NWFSC)

 Common Dreams is powered by optimists who believe in the power of informed and engaged citizens to ignite and enact change to make the world a better place.
 We're hundreds of thousands strong, but every single supporter makes the difference.
 Your contribution supports this bold media model—free, independent, and dedicated to reporting the facts every day.
 Stand with us in the fight for economic equality, social justice, human rights, and a more sustainable future.
 As a people-powered nonprofit news outlet, we cover the issues the corporate media never will. |

-A gigantic, toxic algal bloom that stretches from southern California to Alaska has forced numerous fisheries along the West Coast to shutter, in an unprecedented development that scientists warn could portend what's to come as the world's oceans continue warming due to climate change.
+A gigantic, toxic algal bloom extending from southern California to Alaska has forced numerous fisheries along the West Coast to shutter.
+This unprecedented development, which scientists warn could portend what's to come as the world's oceans continue warming due to climate change, has caused numerous fisheries to close.

 The National Oceanic and Atmospheric Administration (NOAA) said this week it is mobilizing scientists to gather more data on the bloom, which it called "extensive" and "harmful."